opf/openproject/docs/glossary/README.md

 ### Work and Remaining Work

-Work is defined in OpenProject as a work package attribute that indicates in hours how much work is estimated to be required to complete a work package.
+In OpenProject, 'Work' refers to a work package attribute indicating the estimated hours needed to complete a task.
 You can edit the value for work manually, as well as the value for the work package attribute '**Remaining work**'.
 To make it easier for project managers to work with work package hierarchies, OpenProject also displays a value (in blue) for the total amount of work in the Work field for parent work packages – next to the value for the dedicated work package.
 This **total work value** is the sum of the work value of the parent work package and all the work values of its children.
 The same principle applies to the work package attribute Remaining Work.
 [Read in our user guide about how to configure a work package](../user-guide/work-packages/work-package-table-configuration/)

 ### Workflow